TearTyr/RE-JEMS/README.md

 *   **Bezier Curve Fitting Algorithm:** Efficiently simplifies keyframes by fitting a Bezier curve to the animation data.
 *   **Visvalingam-Whyatt Simplification:** Option to pre-process keyframes using the Visvalingam-Whyatt algorithm for initial reduction.
-*   **Outlier Detection:** Identifies and optionally removes outlier keyframes to improve fitting accuracy.
+*   **Outlier Detection:** Identifies and optionally removes outlier keyframes, which is especially helpful for cleaning **mocap** data, to improve fitting accuracy.
 *   **Bone Whitelist:** Exclude specific bones from simplification, preserving their original animation data.
 *   **Adjustable Parameters:** Fine-tune the simplification process with parameters like:
     *   **VW Tolerance:** Controls the simplification level of the Visvalingam-Whyatt algorithm.